karlhulme/jsonotron/workspaces/jss/docs.autogen.md

           minimum: -90
           maximum: 90
     documentation: >-
-      The co-ordinates must be specified in a counter-clockwise direction.
-The last co-ordinate

-      should be a duplicate of the first co-ordinate.
-This means the minimum number of

-      elements in the co-ordinate array is 4.
+      An array of arrays.
+The outer array must contain at least 4 elements, with the first one repeated last.
+Each inner array should be 2 elements with longitude first and latitude second.
 required:
   - type
   - coordinates